sgajbi/portfolio-analytics-system/README.md

 ## 10\.
 Full Usage Example

-[cite\_start]This example demonstrates the full flow from ingestion to querying the final calculated position. [cite: 123]
+This example demonstrates the full flow from ingesting a cross-currency trade to querying the final calculated position with dual-currency P\&L.

 1.  **Start the entire system**: